sunniesnow/sunniesnow/help.md

 If it is `true`, the game will try to go to fullscreen mode when it starts.
 You can still toggle fullscreen by other means after the game has started.
-There is a button in the pause menu to let you toggle fullscreen.
+There is a button in the pause menu and a button in the results scene to let you toggle fullscreen.

 ##### Float instead of actual fullscreen
 {:#float-as-fullscreen}